denismaua/duckievillage/README.md

 ## Troubleshooting

 1. I get an error when trying to `git clone` the `duckievillage` or `duckietown` repo: the directory already exists.

-This probably due to a previously installed/cloned version.
+> This probably due to a previously installed/cloned version.
 To remove it, do:
 > `cd`
 > `rm -Rf duckievillage`

 Then follow the instructions for [installation](#Installation).

+2. The `duckievillage` module was not found.

+> You might need to add the duckievillage folder to Python's path:
+> `echo "export PYTHONPATH=\"\${PYTHONPATH}:$(pwd)/duckievillage\"" >> ~/.bashrc`
+> Resource your rcfile with `source ~/.bashrc` and reactivate the environment `source ~/duckievillage/bin/activate`

-2. Something goes wrong involving gym-duckietown.
+3. Something goes wrong involving gym-duckietown.

 > You might have a different version of gym-duckietown installed or Python is simply not finding the proper path.
 > Try adding this installation to the PATH:
 > `echo "export PYTHONPATH=\"\${PYTHONPATH}:$(pwd)/duckievillage/duckietown/src\"" >> ~/.bashrc`
 > Resource your rcfile with `source ~/.bashrc` and reactivate the environment `source ~/duckievillage/bin/activate`

-2. I get a permission denied when trying to clone from within a WSL shell!
+4. I get a permission denied when trying to clone from within a WSL shell!

 > You should clone from a WSL partition, and not from your Windows NTFS.
 Do `cd ~` and retry.

-4. `ModuleNotFoundError: No module named 'duckievillage'`
+5. `ModuleNotFoundError: No module named 'duckievillage'`

 > You have to `cd` to the Duckievillage root directory (i.e. the directory you cloned).
 If the
 > error persists, try either closing your shell session and opening another one (don't forget to
 > `cd` to the Duckievillage root directory and activate your environment), or sourcing
 > your rcfile.

-5. `ModuleNotFoundError: No module named 'zuper_commons'`
+6. `ModuleNotFoundError: No module named 'zuper_commons'`

 > You have to activate the Duckietown environment.

-6. `pyglet.gl.ContextException: Could not create GL context`
+7. `pyglet.gl.ContextException: Could not create GL context`

 > This might either be a VM issue or a Pyglet version issue.
 VMs are not supported in
 > Duckievillage.
 If it's Pyglet, you may want to either try updating the Anaconda environment with